I think I’m a pretty good judge of character.

 It looks silly written down, but you know what I’m talking about.
 There’s a “way” about someone that determines whether or not you like them immediately.
 Whether or not they’re your type of person.

-First impressions often feel like lasting impressions.
+First impressions often become lasting impressions.

 However, I hope that you, like me, have found yourself proven wrong on occasion.